rmartinez93/devart-template/project_summary.md

 - Ruben Martinez, rmartinez93

 ## Description
 Color data processed from a computer's camera are randomly sampled, processed, and output as a pitch in real-time.
 Different colors sound differently, allowing you to listen to the colors of the world around you.
 Color-to-sound mapping has long been a personal interest of mine due my color-blindness.
-While this experiment does not provide a one-to-one mapping of colors and pitches (though I’m working on a project that does just that), it serves more as a way to show just how musical the world around us can be.
-I added controls so the user in control can change the various factors in the algorithm, and included a few preset options that I felt best illustrated the beauty of listening to what we see.
+While this experiment does not provide a one-to-one mapping of colors and pitches (though I’m working on expanding it to do just that), it serves as a way to show just how musical and full of color the world around us can be.
+Controls allow the user to be in control and change various factors in the conversion algorithm, and I've included a few preset options that I feel best illustrate the beauty of listening to what we see.

 ## Link to Prototype
 [Download from the Chrome Web Store](https://chrome.google.com/webstore/detail/little-data-a-web-art-exp/clgkogdimfofiapppjnpbkpkanghiabh "Download from the Chrome Web Store")